 Poor Financial Planning

 Keeping a tab on your finances prevents you from burning through your funds.
-New real estate agents will become financially exhausted early in their career, because they blow their money by overspending on services or on things they don’t need.
+New real estate agents will become financially exhausted early in their careers because they blow their money by overspending on services or on things they don’t need.

 Practicing good financial habits will help you survive your real estate career.
 That’s why creating budgets, researching how to cut costs, and putting money away for a rainy day will help you save.
 When you’re saving money, you won’t burn out in your career.